HEPTACOM/HeptacomCliTools/README.md

 under development to enable a similar build process for custom themes.

-The goal of those two commands is to speed up the build process of plugins and themes.
+The goal of those commands is to speed up the build process of plugins and themes.
 However there are probably more commands to come that we find useful for developers.

 ## Available Commands